teohaik/poc-zklogin/README.md

 Logic is included in two main React files:

  - `src/app/page.tsx` which contains the initial page with the login button.
- - `src/app/auth/page.tsx` which contains the page that users gets redirected after successful login.
+ - `src/app/auth/page.tsx` which contains the page that users get redirected after successful login.
 It also handles:
    - The decoding of the jwt token
    - The verification of the token
    - The generation of the ZK Proof